hellocodeco/exist-api-docs/docs/guide/write_client.md

 ## Acquiring attributes

 The first step in being able to write data for an attribute is to acquire it.
-An attribute can only be owned by one service at any one time, and only the owning service is allowed to write data for it.
-So if we want to write data for `pages_read`, we'll need to first acquire this attribute by making a POST call to `https://exist.io/api/2/attributes/acquire/`.
+An attribute can only be owned by one service at any one time, and only the owning service is allowed to write data for it, so if we want to write to it we need to be the owner.
+To write data for `pages_read`, we'll need to first acquire this attribute by making a POST call to `https://exist.io/api/2/attributes/acquire/`.

-=== "acquire_pages_read.py"
+=== "acquire_attribute.py"

     ```python
     import requests, json